 Age UK Northumberland is governed by a Board of local Trustees who have strategic responsibility to ensure the Charity delivers its services, and applies its income, to support older people in Northumberland.
-Day to day operations are led by the Chief Executive and Senior Leadership Team, with a staff of 300 employees and volunteers based both centrally and across the County.
+Day to day operations are led by the CEO and Senior Leadership Team.

 Board of Trustees